khoinguyenpham04/web-portfolio-2025/projects/speakwisely.md

 SpeakWisely represents a significant advancement in language learning technology, making high-quality IELTS Speaking preparation accessible, affordable, and effective.
 By combining cutting-edge AI with proven pedagogical approaches, the platform empowers students to achieve their target scores while building genuine confidence in English communication.

-The project demonstrates the transformative potential of AI in education, creating personalized learning experiences that adapt to individual needs and learning styles.
+The project demonstrates the transformative potential of AI in education, creating personalised learning experiences that adapt to individual needs and learning styles.
 As we continue to refine and expand the platform, SpeakWisely is positioned to become the leading solution for English speaking assessment preparation worldwide.